 Dr Jenny Culbertson, University of Edinburgh

-Dr Amy Rose Deal, University of California Berkeley
+Dr Amy Rose Deal, University of California, Berkeley, USA

 Dr Mora Maldonado, University of Edinburgh

-Dr Ora Matushansky, The French National Centre for Scientific Research
+Dr Ora Matushansky, French National Centre for Scientific Research, France

-Dr Maria Luisa Zubizarreta, University of Southern California
+Dr Maria Luisa Zubizarreta, University of Southern California, USA

 A registration fee is payable at the time of booking.
 For further information and details of how to book please click 'Book Event'.